 The Company has adopted a code of conduct regarding securities transactions by directors and senior management/employees (the "Code") on terms no less exacting than the Model Code for Securities Transactions by Directors as set out in Appendix 10 to the Listing Rules (the "Model Code").

-Save as described below, having made specific enquiry of all directors, it was confirmed that for the year under review, all directors have complied with the required standard set out in the Model Code and the Code regarding securities transactions by directors adopted by the Company.
+Having made specific enquiry of all directors, it was confirmed that for the year under review all directors had fully complied with the required standard set out in the Model Code and the code of conduct regarding securities transactions by directors adopted by the Company.